apache/couchdb/share/doc/src/config/auth.rst

 .. versionadded:: 1.4

-Comma-separated list of field names that will be available to view for any user document in :ref:`authentication_db <config/couch_httpd_auth/authentication_db>` If unset or not specified, authenticated users may retrieve only their own docs.
+A comma-separated list of field names in user documents (in :ref:`authentication_db <config/couch_httpd_auth/authentication_db>`) that can be read by any user.
+If unset or not specified, authenticated users can only retrieve their own document.

 ::